Character Creation

 • Starting Bonus: Add 1 die to Swiftness, then add 1 to either Subterfuge or Survival

-• Starting Talent: Haste - You can move to anything "Near" without using an action and to anything "Far" in a single action.
-You can also use Swiftness instead of Might when using melee weapons.
+• Starting Talent: Haste — You can move to anything "Near" without using an action and to anything "Far" in a single action.
+You can also use Swiftness instead of Might when wielding melee weapons.

 • Life Point Bonus: 2